 FaxFresh supports only PDF files at this time.
 If you need to send a Microsoft Word, Pages, or other document, then you’ll need to export or print to PDF first.

 For additional information, see the instructions on the Apple Support website.

-If you are running Lion, Mac OS X 10.7, then you can add your signature to a PDF using the Preview application.
+If you are running Lion, Mac OS X 10.7, or later then you can add your signature to a PDF using the Preview application.
 From the annotations bar, choose “Create Signature from Built-in iSight” from the Signature pop-up menu.
 Full instructions are available on the Apple Support website.

 If you are running Snow Leopard, Mac OS X 10.6, you’ll have to use a third-party app like PDFPen.